 Several hundred Ethiopian students and teachers demonstrated outside the United Nations and the United Nations Ethiopian Mission in New York on Monday (9 January).

-Several hundred Ethiopian students and teachers demonstrated outside the United Nations and the United Nations Ethiopian Mission in New York on Monday (9 January).
+Background: Several hundred Ethiopian students and teachers demonstrated outside the United Nations and the United Nations Ethiopian Mission in New York on Monday (9 January).
 They were condemning the Ethiopian Government of Lieutenant-Colonel Mengistu Haile Mariam and protesting against big power intervention in North Eastern Africa known as "The Horn of Africa".

 SYNOPSIS: The demonstrators outside the United Nations Ethiopian Mission belonged to a group calling itself Representatives of the Ethiopian People's Revolutionary Party (EPRP).
 They claim to have an ideology closely akin to Marxism-Leninism and are against the Government of Lieutenant-Colonel Mengistu Haile Mariam for being too Soviet orientated.
 They are also opposed to any foreign intervention in the struggle taking place in the "Horn of Africa", and believe that the Ethiopian people should be able to determine their own destiny.
 The group supports the aims of the Eritrean People's Liberation Front and other guerrillas who have been fighting for independence since 1961.